-- 8th International Literacy Day Today one in five adults are illiterate, which causes many social and educational issues.
-International Literacy Day is a reminder of the importance of literacy. - 8th Tara Day (Buddhism) The eighth day of every month is Tara Day.
-Tara is a female Buddha, whose name means Rescuer.
-She is the embodiment of swift compassion.
-If we rely upon Tara sincerely and with strong faith, she will protect us from all obstacles and fulfill all our wishes. - 8th National Bilby Day The bilby is facing the threat of extinction and we're at risk of losing this Aussie icon forever.
+- 14th National Bilby Day The bilby is facing the threat of extinction and we're at risk of losing this Aussie icon forever.
 Bilbies were once widely distributed across Australia but can now only be found sparsely scattered across 20% of their former range.
-They face ongoing threats from feral cats, foxes, rabbits and habitat change. - 11th Coptic New Year Nayrouz or Neyrouz is a feast when martyrs and confessors are commemorated within the Coptic Orthodox Church.
-The day is also the start of the Coptic New Year and its first month, Thout. - 12th R U OK?
-Day R U OK?
-Day is an annual National Day of Action that aims to get Australians, right across the entire spectrum of society, connecting with friends and loved ones, by reaching out to anyone doing it touch and simply asking: "Are you ok?"
-Talking about suicide with someone at risk reduces the chances of them taking their life.
-It is the one thing we can all do to make a difference.
-R U OK?
-Day is about prevention, preventing little problems turning into big problems. - 17th Australian Citizenship Day Managed by the Department of Immigration and Border Protection, Australian Citizenship Day is an opportunity for all Australian citizens, whether by birth or by choice, to reflect on the meaning and importance of their citizenship. - 29th Mid-Autumn Festival or Moon Cake Festival (China) The festival celebrates three fundamental concepts which are closely tied to one another: Gathering, such as family and friends coming together, or harvesting crops for the festival.
-It's said the moon is the brightest and roundest on this day which means family reunion.
-Thanksgiving, to give thanks for the harvest or for harmonious unions.
-Praying (asking for conceptual or material satisfaction), such as for babies, a spouse, beauty, longevity, or for a good future. - 19th International Talk Like a Pirate Day This links provides all you need to know about Talk Like a Pirate Day! http://talklikeapirate.com/wordpress/sample-page/the- aftermath/ - 21st World Gratitude Day On World Gratitude Day we may focus on what we are grateful for and appreciate what we have, rather than what we want or think we need.
+They face ongoing threats from feral cats, foxes, rabbits and habitat change. - 16th National Stepfamily Awareness Day This is a day dedicated to the stepfamily and provides an opportunity to acknowledge, promote and celebrate the great work that stepfamilies do. - 17th Australian Citizenship Day Managed by the Department of Immigration and Border Protection, Australian Citizenship Day is an opportunity for all Australian citizens, whether by birth or by choice, to reflect on the meaning and importance of their citizenship. - 19th International Talk Like a Pirate Day This links provides all you need to know about Talk Like a Pirate Day! http://talklikeapirate.com/wordpress/sample-page/the-aftermath/ - 21st World Gratitude Day On World Gratitude Day we may focus on what we are grateful for and appreciate what we have, rather than what we want or think we need.
 It's possible that we can keep our unnecessary and frivolous consumption at bay too. - 21st International Day of Peace (UN) "Let us all work together to help all human beings achieve dignity and equality; to build a greener planet; and to make sure no one is left behind."
-UN Secretary-General, Ban Ki-moon - 22nd World Rhino Day World Rhino Day celebrates all five species of rhino: Black, white, greater one-horned, Sumatran and Javan rhinos. - 24th World Gorilla Day World Gorilla Day creates the opportunity for people all over the world to come together in celebrating the gorilla, and more importantly, taking action to protect gorillas in the wild. - 26th European Day of Languages At the initiative of the Council of Europe, Strasbourg, the European Day of Languages has been celebrated every year since 2001.
-A range of events are organised across Europe: activities for and with children, television and radio programs, language classes and conferences.

-- 25th King's Birthday (WA) Australia is a member of the Commonwealth of Nations, and the official head of state is the Monarch of the Realms.
+UN Secretary-General, Ban Ki-moon - 22nd World Rhino Day World Rhino Day celebrates all five species of rhino: Black, white, greater one-horned, Sumatran and Javan rhinos. - 22nd 24th Rosh Hashanah (Jewish) Rosh Hashanah is a Jewish celebration that is commonly referred to as Jewish New Year.
+It is a time for casting off sins and preparing for a new year.
+It is also the birthday of the universe, the day God created Adam and Eve. - 24th World Gorilla Day World Gorilla Day creates the opportunity for people all over the world to come together in celebrating the gorilla, and more importantly, taking action to protect gorillas in the wild. - 25th World Maritime Day The aim of the day is to raise awareness of the important role shipping plays in international trade.
+It also celebrates the day on which International Maritime Organisation (IMO) came into complete force. - 26th European Day of Languages At the initiative of the Council of Europe, Strasbourg, the European Day of Languages has been celebrated every year since 2001.
+A range of events are organised across Europe: activities for and with children, television and radio programs, language classes and conferences. - 29th King's Birthday (WA) Australia is a member of the Commonwealth of Nations, and the official head of state is the Monarch of the Realms.
 This is currently King Charles III.
 He is also the head of state of many other countries and territories, including Great Britain, Northern Ireland, Canada and New Zealand.
-He was born on November 14, 1948, although his official birthday is celebrated on a range of dates in the different countries of the Commonwealth of Nations. - 26th World Maritime Day The aim of the day is to raise awareness of the important role shipping plays in international trade.
-It also celebrates the day on which International Maritime Organisation (IMO) came into complete force.
+He was born on November 14, 1948, although his official birthday is celebrated on a range of dates in the different countries of the Commonwealth of Nations.